michalsc/Emu68/docs/tutorials/SD_Preparation.md

 ![step_03](img/sd_prep/step_03.png)

 Now, we will use the remaining space as a virtual drive for Emu68.
 In order to do that create a new simple volume there.
 In the dialog window **do not** assign a letter to that volume, otherwise Windows will prompt you to format it later.
+On some systems you will be forced to assign the drive letter - in that case **do not** initialise partition after it is created.
 Please select that windows shall not format the volume and finish dialog.
 Now you should have something like this, with our special partition marked as ``RAW``:

 ![step_04](img/sd_prep/step_04.png)